Mohini Bhardwaj: Early life and career

 Bhardwaj was born in Philadelphia to parents Indu and Kaushal.
 She has one younger brother, Arun.
 Her mother, Indu, is a Russian from New York who converted to Hinduism and teaches yoga; her father is from India and is a physician in Cincinnati.
 Bhardwaj was raised in the Hindu faith and is vegetarian.
 Her given name, Mohini, means "the one who mesmerizes" in Sanskrit.

 She began taking gymnastics classes at the age of four in her hometown, Cincinnati, where she attended Seven Hills School.
 At the age of 13, she moved to Orlando to train at Brown's Gymnastics.
 When she was 16, her coach, Alexander Alexandrov, moved to Houston to open a new facility for Brown's, and Bhardwaj followed without her parents.
-Living alone in a Texas apartment, she began to party, smoke, and drink, and her gymnastics suffered.
+Living alone in a Texas apartment, her gymnastics suffered.

 At the 1996 U.S. Olympic Trials, Bhardwaj finished in 10th place, missing a spot on the team by 0.075.
 She continued training after the Olympics, but at the 1997 U.S. Nationals, NBC commentators noted that she was only competing at her parents' insistence.
 Still, she finished third in the all-around at Nationals and earned a spot on the 1997 World Championships team.
 At Worlds, she was the only American besides Kristen Maloney to qualify for an individual event final, the vault, where she placed fifth.